feddelegrand7/cronologia/README.md

 If you want to include images within your time line, you can use the `create_tml_img()` function.
-To illustrate this function, we’ll use the `radous` package that fetch the [randomuser.me](https://randomuser.me/) API returns and returns a data frame that contains many informations (including images’ URLs).
+To illustrate this function, we’ll use the [radous](https://github.com/feddelegrand7/radous) package that fetch the [randomuser.me](https://randomuser.me/) API returns and returns a data frame that contains many information (including images’ URLs).

 > Disclaimer: All the generated images are extracted from the authorized
 > section of UI Faces.